 Custom settings enable application developers to create custom sets of data, as well as create and associate custom data for an organization, profile, or specific user.
-However, setting the visibility of the Custom Setting Definition to "Protected" and including it in a managed package ensures that it's only accessible programmatically via Apex code that exists within your package.
-This is useful for secrets that need to be generated at install time or initialized by the admin user.
+Setting the Custom Setting Definition visibility to "Protected" and including it in a managed package restricts access to be programmatically via Apex code within your package, which is useful for secrets initialized by the admin user or generated at install time.

-Unlike custom metadata types, custom settings can be updated at runtime in your Apex class, but cannot be updated via the Metadata API.
+Unlike custom metadata types, custom settings can be updated at runtime in your Apex class, but can't be updated through the Metadata API.

-To allow authorized users to create and update sensitive information in the UI, create a Visualforce page that only accepts input and does not render the value back on the page.
-The "transient" keyword should be used to declare instance variables within Visualforce controllers to ensure they are not transmitted as part of the view state.
-Please refer to the following link for details: transient keyword
+Create a Visualforce page for authorized users to input sensitive information without rendering it back on the page.
+Use the "transient" keyword to declare instance variables within Visualforce controllers to ensure they aren't transmitted as part of the view state.
+See transient keyword.